csirmaz-lit/Primus-Vittason/book.md

 When we perceive something, we always do so on a physical level.
 Let us call this **material perception**.
 We see light, we hear sound, we smell small molecules, and so on.
 This is not a surprising statement, but it has wide-ranging consequences.
 One is that even though we say things like “I see you are happy,” we can never actually see the happiness, only someone who looks and sounds like someone who is happy.
 Therefore if someone (or something) can mimic being happy completely, we are forced to assume that it is indeed happy, as we will find nothing to contradict this assumption.
 It also means that ultimately, machines can become intelligent and can have emotions, as there is no inherent reason why they could not seem to be intelligent and have emotions.

 This reasoning is related to the Turing test for intelligence, which simply says that a machine is intelligent if it is indistinguishable from a human.
-(The Turing test restricts “indistinguishable” to written communication so as not to task computers with having to look and sound like humans, although with modern advances in synthesizing voice and faces this may no longer be a problem.)
+(The Turing test restricts “indistinguishable” to written communication so as not to task computers with having to look and sound like humans, although with modern advances in synthesizing speech and faces this may no longer be a problem.)
 In other words, it defined an intrinsic property, intelligence, based on whether the entity appears to be intelligent or not, very much in line with material perception.

 # ***